a dance-theatre show by

 Set Design Caitlin Mawhinney

-Lighting Design Barnaby Booth
+Lighting Design and Production Manager Barnaby Booth

 Composer Wilfred Kimber